 U.S. Department of Labor's Office of Disability Employment Policy (ODEP) provides resources for employers, service providers, transition-age youth, adults, and policymakers.

 Learn about Microsoft's Inclusion Journey

-Job Accomodation Network: The Job Accommodation Network (JAN) is the leading source of free, expert, and confidential guidance on workplace accommodations and disability employment issues.
-Accomodation Ideas for Autism Spectrum Disorders
+Job Accommodation Network: The Job Accommodation Network (JAN) is the leading source of free, expert, and confidential guidance on workplace accommodations and disability employment issues.
+Accommodation Ideas for Autism Spectrum Disorders

 Hiring on the Spectrum

 An innovative initiative and partnership between RIT Office of Cooperative Education and Career Services and the Spectrum Support Program that will help connect employers and job seekers on the autism spectrum.
 Find out more

 Asperger’s Syndrome Workplace Survival Guide: A Neurotypical’s Secrets for Success